deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 Adam was smart enough to shut up and let him say his piece.
 The captain dug into his foot locker and pulled out a small A5 notebook, which turned out to be pasted full of photographs and hand-written notes.
 He flipped through the first few pages until he alighted on a picture of a young, acne-scarred man who was gazing proudly out of the photograph.
 "This was me when I took the Potential Royal Marines Course." he said.
 "Right dorky little shite, wasn't I?"

 Adam caught his eye, and realised Powell was amused at himself.
 "I fookin' thought I was a proper Marine, I did.
-The PRMC is two and a half days, they test you in the gym and the assault course, take you on a three mile run…I thought '*if this is what it's like, this is going to be fookin' easy*."
+The PRMC is two and a half days, they test you in the gym and the assault course, take you on a three mile run...I thought '*if this is what it's like, this is going to be fookin' easy*."
 He laughed silently, deep in his chest, and flipped the page "Then I went through the actual Royal Marines training."

 The next photo had less acne and a stronger, more Powell-like expression, worn by a young man in a black uniform and green beret, with a rifle held precisely by his side. "*That* was tough.
 The PRMC didn't prepare me for it at all, it just meant I was tough enough to START the training without collapsing."